 The Company initially values performance-based RSUs at their grant-date fair value as measured by BlackRock's common stock price.
-The total grant-date fair market value of performance-based RSUs granted to employees during 2017 was \$111 million.
+The total grant-date fair market value of performance-based RSUs granted to employees during 2018 was \$121 million.

-At December 31, 2017, the intrinsic value of outstanding performance-based RSUs was \$464 million reflecting a closing stock price of \$513.71.
+At December 31, 2018, the intrinsic value of outstanding performance-based RSUs was \$332 million reflecting a closing stock price of \$392.82.

-At December 31, 2017, total unrecognized stock-based compensation expense related to unvested performance-based awards was \$117 million.
-The unrecognized compensation cost is expected to be recognized over the remaining weighted-average period of 1.2 years.
+At December 31, 2018, total unrecognized stock-based compensation expense related to unvested performance-based awards was \$110 million.
+The unrecognized compensation cost is expected to be recognized over the remaining weighted-average period of less than one year.

-In January 2018, the Company granted 199,068 performance-based RSUs to certain employees that cliff vest 100% on January 31, 2021.
+In January 2019, the Company granted 283,014 performance-based RSUs to certain employees that cliff vest 100% on January 31, 2022.
 These awards are amortized over a service period of three years.
 The number of shares distributed at vesting could be higher or lower than the original grant based on the level of attainment of predetermined Company performance measures.

 Market Performance-based RSUs.
-Pursuant to the Award Plan, market performance-based RSUs may be granted to certain employees.
+Rursuant to the Award Plan, market performance-based RSUs may be granted to certain employees.
 The market performance-based RSUs require that separate 15%, 25% and 35% share price appreciation targets be achieved during the six-year term of the awards.
 The awards are split into three tranches and each tranche may vest if the specified target increase in share price is met.
-Eligible vesting dates for each tranche are January 31 (or, if such date is not a business day, the next following business day) of the year in which the fourth, fifth or sixth anniversaries of the grant-date occurs.
-Certain awards are forfeited if the employee leaves BlackRock before the vesting date.
-These awards are amortized over a service period of four years, which is the longer of the explicit service period in which the market target is expected to be met.
+Eligible vesting dates for each tranche are January 31 (or, if such date is not a business day, the next following business day) of the year in which the fourth, fifth or sixth anniversaires of the grant-date occurs.
+These awards are amortized over a service period of four years, which is the longer of the explicit service period or the period in which the market target is expected to be met.
 Market performance-based RSUs are not considered participating securities as the dividend equivalents are subject to forfeiture prior to vesting of the award.
-During 2017 and 2016 there were no market performance-based awards granted.
+During 2018, 2017 and 2016 there were no market performance-based awards granted.

-Market performance-based RSU activity for 2017 is summarized below.
+Market performance-based RSU activity for 2018 is summarized below.

-Outstanding at Market Performance- Based RSUs Weighted- Av erage Grant Date Fair Value
+Outstanding at Market Performance- Based RSUs Weighted- Average Grant Date Fair Value

-December 31, 2016 803,474 \$ 151.20
+December 31, 2017 286,336 \$ 195.33

-Converted (517,138) \$ 126.76
+Converted (286,336) \$ 195.33

-December 31, 2017(1) 286,336 \$ 195.33
+December 31, 2018 s